 (c) Vehicle Control

-“Edge Case” is a rare situation that still requires specific design attention for it to be dealt with by the AV in a reasonable and safe way.
+“Edge Case” is a rare situation that still requires specific design attention for it to be dealt with by the ADS in a reasonable and safe way.
 The quantification of “rare” is relative, and generally refers to situations or conditions that will occur often enough in a full-scale deployed fleet to be a problem but may have not been captured in the design process.
 Edge cases can be individual unexpected events, such as the appearance of a unique road sign or an unexpected animal type on a highway

 “Functional Scenario”: Scenarios with the highest level of abstraction, outlining the core concept of the scenario, such as a basic description of the ego vehicle’s actions; the interactions of the ego vehicle with other road users and objects; and other elements that compose the scenario (e.g. environmental conditions etc.).
 This approach uses accessible language to describe the situation and its corresponding elements.
-For the scenario catalogue, such an accessible (i.e., natural and non-technical) language needs to be standardised to ensure common understanding between different AV stakeholders about the scenarios.
+For the scenario catalogue, such an accessible (i.e., natural and non-technical) language needs to be standardised to ensure common understanding between different ADS stakeholders about the scenarios.